 Garlic chives are not as cold-hardy as common chives, and they prefer growing in USDA zones four to nine.

-- Indoor and Outdoor -- Carefully selected varieties that can easily be grown indoors in your kitchen or outdoors in the garden.
-There is actually enough seed to do both.
+- Indoor or Outdoor - Carefully selected variety that can easily be grown indoors in your kitchen or outdoors in the garden.
+Chives are perennial; once established they will produce for years to come.

-- Easy to Grow -- Instructions included on each packet with additional growing tips on our “Sow Successful” Blog.
-Plus, we are available answer all your questions.
-If these seeds don’t germinate, we will happily make it right for you.
+- Easy to Grow -- Instructions included on each packet with additional growing tips, harvest instructions, recipes, etc. in the “How To” section of our website.
+Plus we are available to answer your questions as well.
+If these seeds don’t germinate, we will happily make it “Right” for you.

 - Safe Seed -- Sow Right Seeds has taken the Safe Seed Pledge and sells only Non-GMO heirloom seeds that are safe for you and your family.